Top 9 Venture Capital Firms Investing in Hardware Startups

 Pre-seed and Seed VC Firms in Hardware

-Pre-seed and seed funding is for founders at the very beginning, helping you turn an idea into a viable product and secure your first customers.
-For hardware startups at this stage, technology-focused venture capital firms like mHUB, Comet Labs, and StartX are often a great fit as they specialize in company creation.
+This initial stage is for founders developing their core idea, building a prototype, and finding their first customers.
+For hardware startups at this stage, technology-focused venture capital firms like mHUB, Comet Labs, and StartX provide foundational capital and support.

 Early Stage VC Firms in Hardware